dhoer/chef-selenium/README.md

 #### Attributes

+See [phantomjs](https://github.com/dhoer/chef-selenium/blob/master/resources/phantomjs.rb) resource for a complete list of attributes.

-- `name` - Name of service or auto-login script.
+- `name` - Name attribute.
+The name of the service or auto-logon script (Windows nodes only).
 - `host` - Webdriver hostname.
 Defaults to `node['ipaddress']`.
-Use in conjunction with `host` to generate `webdriver` parameter.
+Used in conjunction with `host` to generate `webdriver` parameter.
 - `port` - Webdriver port.
 Defaults to `8910`.
-Use in conjunction with `host` to generate `webdriver` parameter.
+Used in conjunction with `host` to generate `webdriver` parameter.
 - `hubHost` - Selenium-grid hub hostname.
 Defaults to `node['ipaddress']`.
-Set to false to install as a standalone service.
-Use in conjunction with `hubPort` to replace `webdriverSeleniumGridHub` parameter.
+Set to false to install PhantomJS as a standalone service.
+Used in conjunction with `hubPort` to generate `webdriverSeleniumGridHub` parameter.
 - `hubPort` - Selenium-grid hub port.
 Defaults to `4444`.
-Use in conjunction with `hubHost` to generate `webdriverSeleniumGridHub` parameter.
+Used in conjunction with `hubHost` to generate `webdriverSeleniumGridHub` parameter.
 - `username` - Windows account username.
 Required for Windows only.
 - `password` - Windows account password.
 Required for Windows only.
 - `domain` - Windows account domain.
-Optional for Windows only.
-Defaults to `nil`
+Optional.
+Defaults to `nil`.

-See [phantomjs](https://github.com/dhoer/chef-selenium/blob/master/resources/phantomjs.rb) resource a complete list of attributes.

 ## ChefSpec Matchers